-Placing a baby for adoption is a courageous and emotional decision.
+In open adoption, “putting a baby up for adoption” is called “placing a baby for adoption” because you select the adoptive family and directly place the baby with the family you select.
+Adoption is a courageous and emotional decision.
 We help birth parents and birth mothers create a personalized adoption that provides hope, security, and love for their child.
-Below is a comprehensive guide that will walk you through the baby’s placing and adoption process.
+Below is a comprehensive guide that will walk you through the open adoption process.

-Are you thinking about putting a child up for adoption?
+Are you thinking about putting a baby up for adoption?

 Step 1: Deciding on Adoption for Your Child

-Finalizing the decision to place a child for adoption can be very challenging.
+Finalizing the decision to place your baby for adoption can be very challenging.
 It is important to explore every option carefully to ensure you make the right choice that is best for your baby and you.
 Modern open adoption can be beneficial for your child by providing your child with:

 - A chance to thrive and grow in a stable loving environment